quozd/awesome-dotnet/README.md

 * [CodeContracts](https://github.com/Microsoft/CodeContracts) - Source code for the CodeContracts tools for .NET
 * [Git Diff Margin](https://github.com/laurentkempe/GitDiffMargin) - Displays live Git changes of the currently edited file on Visual Studio margin and scroll bar
 * [Productivity Power Tools](https://visualstudiogallery.msdn.microsoft.com/d0d33361-18e2-46c0-8ff2-4adea1e34fef) - A set of extensions to Visual Studio Professional (and above) which improves developer productivity.
-* [ReactJS.NET](https://github.com/reactjs/React.NET) - ReactJS.NET is a library that makes it easier to use Babel along with Facebook's React and JSX from C#.

 ## Web Frameworks